leah-u/gleam-roundabout/README.md

 gleam run -m gen_routes
 ```

-Further documentation can be found at <https://hexdocs.pm/route_gen>.
+See example output at `examples/src/generated/routes.gleam`

 ## The order is important